IBM/unitxt/docs/docs/introduction.rst

 Key Capabilities:

-- Built in support for a variety of NLP tasks, including ones not typically found in other frameworks, such as multi label classification, targeted sentiment analysis, entity and relation extraction, table understanding, and retrieval augmented generation.
+- Built-in support for a variety of NLP tasks, including ones not typically found in other frameworks, such as multi-label classification, targeted sentiment analysis, entity and relation extraction, table understanding, and retrieval augmented generation.

 - Support for changing templates and formats.

-- Supports loading data from different datasources (e.g Local files, Huggingface, Cloud Storage, Kaggle )
+- Supports loading data from different datasources (e.g., local files, Huggingface, cloud storage, Kaggle).

-- Large collection of metrics (including LLM as Judges)
+- Large collection of metrics (including LLMs as Judges).

-- Compatible with Huggingface Dataset and Metric APIs and can be used without installation
+- Compatible with Huggingface Dataset and Metric APIs without needing any installation.

-- The same Unitxt data preparation pipeline can be used in evaluation and during inference in production systems
+- The same Unitxt data preparation pipeline can be used for both evaluation and inference in production systems.

-- Removes the requirement to run user python code in dataset processing - reducing security risks
+- Removes the requirement to run user Python code in dataset processing, reducing security risks.

-Unitxt can be used in standalone code, and is also integrated into common libraries and evaluation frameworks such as `HuggingFace`_, `Helm`_, `LM-eval-harness`_.
+Unitxt can be used as standalone code.
+It can also be integrated into common libraries and evaluation frameworks such as `HuggingFace`_, `Helm`_, and `LM-eval-harness`_.

-To get started, can explore the Unitxt :ref:`catalog <demo>`, and then see how you can load a :ref:`dataset<loading_datasets>` and  :ref:`evaluate <evaluating_datasets>` it in a just a few lines of code.
+To get started, you can explore the Unitxt :ref:`catalog <demo>`.
+Learn how you can load a :ref:`dataset<loading_datasets>` and  :ref:`evaluate <evaluating_datasets>` it in a just a few lines of code.
-Finally, you can then learn how to :ref:`add new datasets <adding_dataset>`.
+You can then learn how to :ref:`add new datasets <adding_dataset>`.

 Beyond being a tool, Unitxt is a community-driven platform, empowering users to build, share, and advance their pipelines collaboratively.